Joss Fernandez

 Joseph Aloysius Fernandez (21 June 1927 – 14 November 2010), also known as Joss Fernandez, was an Indian politician and a Member of India's Lower House from the state of Karnataka.

 He was member of the Karnataka Legislative Assembly from March 1983 to April 1989 as member of Janata Dal.
+Was also the President of The Anglo Indian Guild, Bangalore.